Implicit transaction costs and the fundamental theorems of asset pricing: Examples of implicit transaction cost economies

 \subsection{European call option under transaction costs}

-Consider an European call option whose payoff at maturity $T$ is given by $X=\mbox{max}[M(T,0)-K, 0]$, where $K$ gives the strike price.
+Consider an European call option with maturity date $T$ and strike price $K$.
 We suppose the European call option contains a physical delivery feature.
-This means the holder of the call would buy the stock at price $K$, and sell it at the highest market price.
-In order to avoid implicit transaction costs, the payoff of the call is supposed to be $X=\mbox{max}[B(T,0)-K, 0]$.
-Note that by Equation (\ref{ask}), $B(T,0)$ is greater than $B(T,y)$ for every $y<0$, which by assumption coincides with $M(T,0)$.
+This means that in order to avoid implicit transaction costs, the holder of the call would buy the stock at price $K$, and sell it at the highest price.
+The payoff at time $T$ of the call is thus supposed to be $X=\mbox{max}[M(T,0)-K, 0]$.
+Note that by the Eqs. (\ref{ask}) and (\ref{askik}), (\ref{pa}) and (\ref{pa1}), $B(T,0)$ is greater than $B(T,y)$ for every $y<0$ which in turn is smaller than $M(T,0)$.

 Under the BS model, the price of the European call option at time $t$ is given by

 where $\Phi(\cdot)$ is the standard cumulative normal distribution function, and

 gives the delta of the European call option or, equivalently, the replicating trading strategy of the European call option in the BS economy.